flaminghawk1207/SortAnalyser/README.md

 ## SortAnalyser

 Comparison of different sorting algorithms.
 Implemented in both Python and C++.
-View the graphs in `Plots` folder.
+View the graphs in `Plots` and `Bar Plots` folder.
+You can also view the `Results` folder for analysis of some other input sizes I ran.

 You can play around with the different input sizes, algorithms, etc... in the `sortAnalyser.py` file.